 - Preventive (prophylactic) medicines.
 Medicines prescribed by your doctor that are taken daily to suppress the onset of

 What are the complications of migraine headaches?

 Complications of migraine headaches may include:

 - Severe headache pain, often in one part of your head, such as near one eye

 - Immobility and lack of activity due to severe pain

 - Loss of work time and personal time

 Can migraine headaches be prevented?

-The ultimate goal of treatment is to prevent migraines from occurring.
-Adequate management depends on the accurate identification of the type of headache and may include:
+The goal of treatment is to prevent migraines from occurring.
+Good management depends

 - Changing eating habits